Skip to content

 • A large portion of /auth/admin/tenants/{tenantId}/... endpoints are primarily protected by OAuth scopes.

-• When authentication fails due to Insufficient scope, the request middleware can allow certain admin users to proceed:
+• When authentication fails due to Insufficient scope, the authorization system can allow certain admin users to proceed:

-• Tenant admin of the target tenant ({tenantId}), or
+• Tenant Administrator of the target tenant ({tenantId}), or

-• Tenant admin of the original token tenant and the target tenant is a trusted tenant.
+• Tenant Administrator of the original token tenant and the target tenant is a trusted tenant.

 • This bypass is not applied to Client Credentials tokens.

-This is why many “admin” APIs don’t contain an explicit “tenant admin required” check: tenant admins may still be able to use them even when scopes are missing.
+This is why many "admin" APIs don't contain an explicit "Tenant Administrator required" check: Tenant Administrators may still be able to use them even when scopes are missing.

 3) Trusted tenants delegation